-A counsel in the Firm's Washington office, Dean Barclay focuses his practice primarily on customs matters.
-Such matters involve US customs administration, enforcement, compliance, civil litigation, legislation and policy.
+Dean Barclay is a counsel in the Firm's Global International Trade Group, located in the Washington, DC office.
+His practice focuses primarily on customs matters.
+Such matters involve US customs administration, enforcement, compliance, civil litigation, legislation, and policy.

-Dean has experience with nearly all substantive import regulatory issues that US Customs and Border Protection and Immigration and Customs Enforcement decide.
-Clients therefore seek his advice regarding a range of activities, including classifying imported goods, determining value, applying rules of origin, complying with marking requirements, pursuing the benefits of trade preference programs or Free Trade Agreements, undergoing compliance audits, filing prior disclosures, striving to mitigate proposed customs penalties, carrying out or submitting to customs-related investigations, trying to recover excessive duties assessed on foreign vessel repairs, running foreign trade zones and joining the Customs-Trade Partnership Against Terrorism.
+Dean has experience with nearly all substantive import regulatory issues that US Customs and Border Protection decides.
+Clients seek his advice regarding a range of activities, including classifying imported goods, determining value, applying rules of origin, complying with marking requirements, pursuing the benefits of trade preference programs or Free Trade Agreements, understanding Foreign Trade Zones and other temporary import structures, obtaining advance letter rulings, undergoing compliance audits, filing prior disclosures, striving to mitigate proposed customs penalties, and carrying out or submitting to customs-related investigations, including those initiated pursuant to the Enforce and Protect Act (EAPA).

 Almost all of the Firm's US customs matters involve Dean.
 He has helped clients from many industries (electronics, household goods, chemicals, steel, transportation, apparel, food, etc.).
 A former teacher, Dean has also zealously mentored many White & Case lawyers in not only US customs law but also other international trade areas, ensuring that the Firm's breadth and depth extend throughout its ranks at every level.